|Cockspur Island, GA|

 Located off the eastern end of Cockspur Island marking the southern channel

 of the Savannah River.
-To get really close to the lighthouse a wade through marshes or a trip in a boat or kayak is required.
+To get really close to the lighthouse a trip in a boat or kayak is required.
 I took a trip with Captain Mike's Dolphin Tours, which departs from Lazaretto Creek Marina, and they obligingly made sure I got some good shots of the lighthouse.
 Another option for visiting the lighthouse is with Captain Harvey Ferrelle, who was president of Friends

 of Cockspur Island Lighthouse in 2008 and operates Sweet Lowland Tybee Tours.
 You can also rent a kayak from North Island Kayak, if you want to get even closer to the lighthouse.
-The tower is open for climbing, and there is a guestbook you can sign in the lantern room.
+The tower used to be open for climbing, but it was closed for safety reasons in 2015.
 Jason Jennette provided these photographs of the tower's uniqueprow-like feature, the thirteen stairs leading up to the entrance, and the inside of the tower.
 Note that there is no railing inside the tower, and the lower bricks are slippery since they are covered with water at high tide.

 The lighthouse is owned by the National Park Service.
-Grounds/tower open.
+Grounds/tower closed.

-To get really close to the lighthouse a wade through marshes or a trip in a boat or kayak is required.
+To get really close to the lighthouse a trip in a boat or kayak is required.
 I took a trip with Captain Mike's Dolphin Tours, which departs from Lazaretto Creek Marina, and they obligingly made sure I got some good shots of the lighthouse.
 Another option for visiting the lighthouse is with Captain Harvey Ferrelle, who was president of Friends of Cockspur Island Lighthouse in 2008 and operates Sweet Lowland Tybee Tours.
 You can also rent a kayak from North Island Kayak, if you want to get even closer to the lighthouse.
-The tower is open for climbing, and there is a guestbook you can sign in the lantern room.
+The tower used to be open for climbing, but it was closed for safety reasons in 2015.
 Jason Jennette provided these photographs of the tower's uniqueprow-like feature, the thirteen stairs leading up to the entrance, and the inside of the tower.
 Note that there is no railing inside the tower, and the lower bricks are slippery since they are covered with water at high tide.

 The lighthouse is owned by the National Park Service.
-Grounds/tower open.
+Grounds/tower closed.

 Notes from a friend:Joanne writes: